Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Toward Metaphor-Fluid Conversation Design

-Current VUI design does not reflect this inherent flexibility as conversation designers have historically favored single, unified personas that remain consistent across all interactions \cite{Sadek_Calvo_Mougenot_2023}, assuming users will develop trust through coherent, unchanging identities.
-However, this assumption is misaligned with user expectations \cite{Doyle_Clark_Cowan_2021, desai2024cui, Braun_Mainz_Chadowitz_Pfleging_Alt_2019} and overly simplistic \cite{Desai_Hu_Lundy_Chin_2023}.
-VUIs operate within a communicative medium where adaptability is fundamental to human interaction.
-Imposing a single, inflexible metaphor may actively conflict with how users intuitively engage with conversational systems and reinforces problematic anthropomorphic framing, as seen in the "assistant" persona's reinforcement of gender stereotypes \cite{Brahnam_Karanikas_Weaver_2011, Turk_2016, Kuzminykh_Sun_Govindaraju_Avery_Lank_2020}.
+{This approach also intersects with a longstanding debate in HCI about whether interactive systems should be treated primarily as tools or as social agents \cite{Don_Brennan_Laurel_Shneiderman_1992, Blackwell_2006, Laurel_1997, Maes_Shneiderman_Miller_1997}.
+VUIs complicate this binary because they do not merely respond; they speak, take turns, and project stance, prompting users to alternate between instrumental and social framings depending on the task \cite{Pradhan_Findlater_Lazar_2019, Desai_Twidale_2022, Desai_Twidale_2023}.
+Metaphor-fluidity offers a pragmatic middle ground.
+It preserves the tool-like utility of VUIs while acknowledging that conversational interactions also inevitably invoke socially meaningful roles.
+This mirrors how people shift their own communicative styles across contexts \cite{Goffman_1959, Harrington_Garg_Woodward_Williams_2022} and provides a structured way for VUIs to manage these shifts without collapsing into full anthropomorphism.}

-Given this, the question should not be “What is the best metaphor for VUIs?” but rather \textit{“How can VUIs accommodate multiple metaphors in a way that aligns with user expectations?”} This shift in focus leads us toward Metaphor-Fluid Design, a novel design approach that acknowledges metaphorical adaptation as a fundamental principle rather than an incidental consequence of interaction.
-This design approach is guided by two primary tenets:
+{Despite these dynamics, current VUI design still largely relies on fixed, unified personas.
+Designers have historically favored single identities that remain consistent across all interactions \cite{Sadek_Calvo_Mougenot_2023}, assuming users will develop trust through coherence and stability.
+However, this assumption is increasingly misaligned with user expectations \cite{Doyle_Clark_Cowan_2021, desai2024cui, Braun_Mainz_Chadowitz_Pfleging_Alt_2019} and may reinforce problematic anthropomorphic framings such as gendered or servile representations embedded in assistant metaphors \cite{Brahnam_Karanikas_Weaver_2011, Turk_2016, Kuzminykh_Sun_Govindaraju_Avery_Lank_2020}.
+VUIs operate within a conversational medium where people routinely shift relational stance depending on the task.
+Designing a single, inflexible metaphor to cover all these moments risks working against how users intuitively engage with conversational systems.}